Covidioten/BAPraktikumSentimentAnalyse/README.md

 The result file contains the polarity für each day.
-The daily polarity is calculated by taking the average over each day The data for these calculations is included in the structure aswell
+The daily polarity is calculated by taking the average over each day The data for these calculations is included in the structure aswell.

 | day | Polarity |
 | ---------- | -------- |